CALVIN-25006821/Cloudflare-is-Not-Available/README.md

 # Hybrid AI Credit Scoring System
-Produce by the team of Cloudflare-Is-Not-Available, this project uses a hybrid approach to assess credit risk, combining a *Random Forest model* (Math Brain) for structured financial data and *Google Gemini* (Text Brain) for analyzing unstructured user stories.
+Produced by the team of Cloudflare-Is-Not-Available, this project uses a hybrid approach to assess credit risk, combining a *Random Forest model* (Math Brain) for structured financial data and *Google Gemini* (Text Brain) for analyzing unstructured user stories.

 <br>